 In the future, we plan to use this laboratory for research purposes to include studies of stress, nutrition and their impact on health and reproduction.

-The estimated cost to fund the laboratory and to train the biologist is 15 478$ and so far, we raised 8 755$.
+The estimated cost to fund the laboratory and to train the biologist is 15 478$.

 We especially want to thank:

 – Lynette Preston and Rosemary Hannah for financing the transportation and food of our head biologist and small equipment (3 450$),

 – Kelli and Ian Preston (500$),